What Is A Charging System? Its Function and Components

 Bad Alternator

 If the alternator goes bad, the complete charging system won’t work as well.
-Most time, the voltage regulator is always affected inside the alternator, since it controls the amount of current that flows to the car’s electrical part.
+Most times, the voltage regulator is always affected inside the alternator since it controls the amount of current that flows to the car’s electrical part.

-Alternators can offer higher voltage output if the regulator fails which can cause a problem to the car battery and components that rely on it.
+Alternators can offer higher voltage output if the regulator fails, which can cause a problem for the car battery and components that rely on it.
 This is because the alternator has no power over the car’s 12-volt system.
-On the other hand, a bad voltage regulator can send low voltage output to the car battery and electrical components.
+On the other hand, a bad voltage regulator can send a low voltage output to the car battery and electrical components.

 Worn or Broken Belt